jenniferli627/employee-management/README.md

 Basic unit and e2e tests have been created.
 [Angular Material Design](https://material.angular.io/) and [Flex Layout](https://github.com/angular/flex-layout) have been added as dependencies.
 Feel free to add or use other dependencies as you see fit.

-## Expectations
-- Spend a few hours alone on this.
-There is no required temporal component to the challenge.
-You are done when you say you are.
-We want to see your best efforts.
-If you need guidance here, 3 to 4 hours is likely sufficient, more experienced candidates may not need that much time.
-This is your chance to show us what you got.
-- Your solution should **not** be collaborative & should be your own work.
-- Use of Google or other on-line resources to get you over a technical hump is acceptable.
-- **Understand the code you write, you may be asked to explain it.**
-- A complete solution should be the goal, but an **incomplete solution is acceptable**.
-Code what you know how to code well.
-- It is highly recommended that you write unit tests and/or e2e tests to thoroughly verify existing and any **added** functionality.
-- The challenge can be sufficiently completed without the use of the **Angular RxJS Library**, but it is recommended.
-- If you are a Sr. level Candidate, the correct use of the **Angular RxJS Library** library is **REQUIRED** & it is expected that it's use, where appropriate is part & parcel of your solution.
-If this requirement is unclear to you, please ask your Mindex Talent Acquisition Adviser  for clarification.
-- Ask questions if something isn't clear.
-The Talent Acquisition Adviser you are working with knows how to reach a Sr. Mindex developer to resolve any questions you may have.

 ### Initial setup

 Install [Node](https://nodejs.org/en/) version 10.13+.
 After installation run `npm install` at the root of this project.